TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/BackendModules/ModuleConfiguration/Index.rst

         The value of each array entry can either be a `string` containing the static text, or a locallang label reference.

-        Alternatively define the path of a locallang file reference.
+        Alternatively define the path of a :ref:`locallang file reference <t3coreapi:xliff-files>`.
         A referenced file should contain the following label keys:

         *   `mlang_tabs_tab` (used as module title)